russ-schumacher/ats641_spring2022/lab1.md

 Analyze the map given the guidelines below.
 For this analysis, focus on the synoptic-scale features by keeping your contours fairly smooth.
 - Draw isobars in solid black lines at 4 hPa intervals.
-- Draw isotherms in red (or another color) lines at 5 �C intervals.
+- Draw isotherms in red (or another color) lines at 5°C intervals.
 - Indicate the locations of any high and low pressure centers with an H or L, respectively.
 - Analyze any fronts that are present.

+In a couple sentences, describe the key features of the weather pattern that were revealed from your surface analysis.

+### MetPy automated analysis

+Manual analysis is a valuable way to get a real "feel" for the data in a given weather situation, but it also can be time consuming.
+A wide variety of methods for automating the analysis of weather data have been developed over the years, with varying complexity.
+MetPy has some of these methods built in.
+We'll use one of those methods here to analyze the same data that you analyzed by hand above.